yoanmalie/d8-theming-guide/core-themes/bartik.md

 ## Bartik

-`base theme: classy`

 *Bartik* was introduced in Drupal 7 as a new, clean and simple theme.
 The theme has some new cool features in Drupal 8 and is also completely responsive.
+Bartik is the default user-facing theme in Drupal 8.

+`base theme: classy`

 ### Moving Bartik forward